This is a gear review about the best trail runners for thru-hiking in 2023.

 Cons:

-> Zero Drop shoes are not for everyone, while I like them some people do not
+> Zero Drop is not for everyone, while I like them some people do not

-The Altra Lone Peak 7 is the lastest incarnation of the ever popular Lone Peak Trail Runners.
+The Altra Lone Peak 7 is the latest incarnation of the ever-popular Lone Peak Trail Runners.
 And like all the previous models there is a lot to like about these trail running shoes, including the very large choice of colors available this season.

 There is a nice wide toebox on this shoe that allows the toes plenty of room to spread out.
 This is not only comfortable but reduces toe blisters and rubbing.
-While the shoe is wide in the front section of the shoe it becomes more narriw towards the rear which allows the shoe to better grip onto the foot as a whole when hiking or trail running.
+While the shoe is wide in the front section of the shoe it becomes more narrow towards the rear which allows the shoe to better grip onto the foot as a whole when hiking or trail running.
 But all this width is not for everyone.
-If you want a tight fitting shoe these are not the best, but take my advice and stay away from tight fitting shoes.
+If you want something tight-fitting these are not the best, but take my advice and stay away from tight-fitting shoes.

 There is a very high level of comfort with the latest Lone Peak 7.
 There is a good amount of cushioning in this shoe.
 If you hike or run often enough you will appreciate that there is not so much padding that you can’t tell if you are on a paved road or mountain trail.
 I guess what I’m saying is this shoe allows you to feel the trail as you hike or run.

 Let’s talk about zero drop.
 It refers to the height difference between front of the shoe where your toes are to the rear of the shoe where your heel is.
 Most trail runners have been 4mm and 8mm.
-Altra have zero drop meaning the shoes are essentially flat.
-When I first used Altra Lone Peak Shoes many years ago it felt like I was walking up a hill all the time because my calves needed to stretch more than with my usual 6mm drop shoes.
-After a day of use I loved that feeling.
+Altra has zero drop meaning the shoes are essentially flat.
+When I first used Altra Lone Peaks many years ago it felt like I was walking up a hill all the time because my calves needed to stretch more than with my usual 6mm drop.
+After a day of use, I loved that feeling.
 And that is what the updated Lone Peak 7 offers, a shoe you will love wearing.

 The outsole offers a good balance between traction and wear life.
 Other shoes may offer more aggressive traction and others may have a sole that lasts longer, but the Lone Peaks are a good balance.
-Most runners and thru hikers should get around 500 miles of use out of these shoes, maybe more if using on easy groomed trails.
+Most runners and thru-hikers should get around 500 miles of use out of them, maybe more if used on easy groomed trails.

 Compare Prices: